What are product feeds?

-Optimising your product feed
+Optimizing your product feed

 1. Test your core attributes

-Optimisations that work for some ecommerce businesses, won’t work for others.
+Optimizations that work for some ecommerce businesses, won’t work for others.
 Some changes might be a lot more impactful within certain sectors than they are for others.

 The first tip is therefore that you should set up A/B tests for all of the following tips.